Parvesh776/VulnEagle/README.md

 to automate the process of discovering JavaScript endpoints, fuzzing those endpoints, and mapping any potential vulnerabilities in the target web application.
+VulnEagle is an automated, modular, and customizable tool that provides all the essential features needed for web application security testing.
+It can make your security testing workflow more efficient and effective.

 ======================================
 Installation